Grave 81

 The only detail we have of Hetty's life in Philadelphia is that she was an officer of the Females Hebrew Benevolent Society.

-We don't know the Samuel family's connection with Philadelphia.
+We don't know why Hetty's parents moved to Philadelphia or why David Samuel also emigrated there.
 Three of David's siblings also emigrated to Phildelphia, Frederick, Albert and Eleanor.

 J Bunford Samuel married Ellen Phillips Samuel (1849 -1913).
 He wrote 'From Records of the Samuel Family' in 1913, which contains images for his father and mother, David and Hetty Samuel, and his grandparents Samuel and Brindella Samuel.
 We know from David's passport application that he was 5ft 7in, had a high forehand, hazel eyes, a prominent nose, a large mouth, full chin, black hair and a sallow complexion!